New Enterprise Associates

 Series B in 2011

-Embrane is a software company based in Santa Clara, California, founded in 2009.
-It specializes in designing and developing solutions for the delivery and management of network services within data centers.
-Embrane's offerings include application-centric network services such as firewalls, virtual private networks (VPNs), load balancers, and SSL offload engines.
-The company's solutions aim to simplify the adoption of virtualization and cloud computing for both service providers and enterprise customers.
+Embrane is a software company based in Santa Clara, California, that specializes in the design and development of solutions for the delivery and management of network services in data centers.
+Founded in 2009, Embrane focuses on simplifying the adoption of virtualization and cloud computing for both service providers and enterprise customers.
+The company offers a range of application-centric virtual network services, including firewalls, VPNs, load balancers, and SSL offload engines, aimed at enhancing network efficiency and flexibility.

 Cloudflare